carneymo/42d-training/regular-expressions/puzzles/puzzle2.md

     identify the correct one.

-    "Start with the third letter and ends in the 19th letter but naught only 6 letters in length it has with the 18th letter between them."
+    "Start with the third letter and ends in the 19th letter but only 6 letters in length it has with the 18th letter in the third position."

     Here's the list of potential cafés: